MaikarfiJesse/HouseP_MLModel/README.md

+# House Price Prediction API
+This project implements a machine learning model to predict house prices based on various input features.
+The model is trained using Linear Regression on house price data and is deployed as a web application using Flask.
+This setup provides a practical example of how to transition a model from Python code to a live web API.

-# House-price-prediction-using-flask
+# Requirements
-In this project, I developed the predictive power of a model trained on house price data.
-It deploys with flask API and uses Linear Regression to predict the price value.
-Deploy Machine Learning Model Using Flask to take a model from python code.

-If you want to more clear explonation, see my blog [House Price Prediction using Flask for Beginners](https://techyscientists.blogspot.com/2021/07/house-price-prediction-using-flask.html)

-## Installation

-To run the web app on your local computer, install the required libraries.
-These packages are include in the requirement.txt file.
-This project used Python 3.8.0 and Flask 2.0.1.<br><br> Run the following command in the terminal to install the required packages.<br><br>
+This project is developed using Python and Flask.
+All dependencies are listed in the requirements.txt file.<br><br> Run the following command in the terminal to install the required packages.<br><br>

 ```
 pip install -r requirement.txt